-Only after several shrunken sweaters and a few sudsy overflows did I break down and properly research how to handle this basic chore.
-If, like me, you’ve frequently crossed your fingers after dropping the lid on a load of clothes, worry no more.
-Our guide to washing clothes includes all the “obvious” answers you never knew, plus some tips on the finer points of keeping your duds fresh.
+Doing the laundry is a life skill that helps you become a more independent and reliable adult, especially if you plan to settle down or have your own place.
+If you’ve frequently crossed your fingers after dropping the lid on a load of clothes, worry no wore.
+Our laundry master guide includes all the “obvious” answers you never knew, plus some tips on the finer points of keeping your duds fresh.

 As a kid, my mom came up with a system for making sure laundry colors stayed separate — rather than each family member having their own hamper, we had three big baskets in the hallway labeled “Whites,” “Mediums,” and “Darks.”
 With the system set up for us, it was easy to follow, though I still often vacillated over where a specific item qualified.
 (Is brown a medium or a dark?
 Should pale yellow count as a white?)